Omari Johnson

 Omari Johnson (born November 26, 1989) is a Jamaican professional basketball player.
-Johnson played college basketball with the Oregon State Beavers and graduated from high school at Susan Miller Dorsey High School in Los Angeles, California.
-He has played professional basketball in the NBA, the NBA G League, Canada and Spain.
+Johnson played college basketball with the Oregon State Beavers and graduated from high school at Susan Miller Dorsey High School in He has played professional basketball in the NBA, the NBA G League, Canada and Spain.

 High school career

-Johnson played high school basketball for Dorsey in Los Angeles.
+Johnson played high school basketball for Dorsey High School in Los Angeles.
 In his junior season, he came off the bench and averaged 11 points and 7 rebounds per game.
 As a senior, he averaged 18.3 points, 10.1 rebounds and 1.5 blocks per game, being named to the All-CIF LA first team.
 Led by Johnson, Dorsey reached the sectional semifinals of CIF LA.